Ethical Sponsorship

 Inclusion and diversity

-Our inclusion and diversity strategy is supported by the work of our employee network groups, which actively foster gender, LGBTIQA+, cultural and linguistic, and First Nations inclusion, as well as our executive and board.
+Our inclusion and diversity strategy is supported by the work of our employee network groups—which actively foster gender, LGBTQ+, cultural and linguistic, disability and neurodiversity, and First Nations inclusion—as well as our executive and board.
+We see strength in the unique backgrounds and life experiences our people bring to the firm.

-Our 40:40:20 gender representation target, ie 40% women, 40% men and 20% any gender (women, men or non-binary persons).
-We are on track to achieve at least 40% women in the partnership by 2025.
+We monitor progress in a number of ways, including our 40:40:20 gender representation target, ie 40% women, 40% men and 20% any gender (women, men or non-binary persons).
+We achieved 40% women in the partnership on 1 July 2024, a year ahead of our target and continue to maintain greater than 40% women in the partnership.

 Our approach to inclusion and diversity has been recognised in a number of ways, including: